September 21, 2022

 Why businesses should know their cash conversion cycle

-Your CCC gives you insight into exactly how long it takes to turn your inventory into liquid cash and helps you manage your business’s cash flow.
+Your CCC gives you insight into exactly how long it takes to turn your inventory into liquid cash and helps you manage your business’s your business’s cash flow.
 That’s important because it could play a role in how much inventory you buy when replenishing your shelves.

 Moreover, your CCC tells you how long it will take for the money from your current inventory to roll in.
 As such, you have more information, resulting in a more effective budgeting and accounting process.